 A Venture Partner is a well-networked strategic partner that typically does not reside within the Venture Capital firm.
 As such, they are a valuable resource for NextGen VCs in multiple functions, one being fundraising.
 These terms are outlined in the Venture Partner Agreement and can be modified to suit both parties.
 You can adjust levels of commitment from the Venture Partner and agree upon fair compensation and commission for the results they produce via carry in the fund.

 Therefore, as a new manager of a Venture Capital firm, it can be highly beneficial to make tactical alliances with Venture Partners.
 LPs too can look positively to such individuals who can share their expertise with the firm and both source deals as well as help you fundraise.
-Venture Partners are increasingly becoming the new source of labor in Venture Capital and are proving to be extremely valuable to NextGen VCs and are something you should consider utilizing.
+Venture Partners are increasingly becoming the new source of labor in Venture Capital and are proving to be extremely valuable to NextGen VCs and are something you can consider utilizing.

 When looking for potential LPs, you can refer to our ‘Conducting Cold Outreach‘ guide to help you find them on the internet.
 Specifically, you can utilize LinkedIn and search for relevant 2nd-degree connections in your desired region.
-When searching for limited partners, you should adopt a sound CRM system to track your process and leads.
+When searching for limited partners, you can adopt a sound CRM system to track your process and leads.
 This CRM system can be a spreadsheet or specifically tailored software.
 Note your relevant existing connections to the potential LPs you want to engage with during the process.
-For example, if an ex-colleague is a mutual connection, you should make a note of that in your CRM to the particular LP, as you will reach out to your references in the near future for an introduction.
+For example, if an ex-colleague is a mutual connection, you can make a note of that in your CRM to the particular LP, as you will reach out to your references in the near future for an introduction.

-Before reaching out to your connections for introductions, you should research why each LP is relevant to your fund.
+Before reaching out to your connections for introductions, you can research why each LP is relevant to your fund.
 Look for pertinent qualifiers that make them suitable.
 For example, if they have previously invested in fund managers with a similar focus / sector or in the pre-seed to seed stage.
 This research will make your ask more compelling as you can demonstrate your knowledge in your messaging to your connection.
 By such a demonstration, you give connectors confidence that you too may be a person of interest to the investor and worthy of connecting.

 For example, you may ask for an introduction to a list of 4 potential investors from one particular connector.
 It will help if you explain why each specific investor is relevant to your fund in your messaging to the connector.